Some features of this site are not compatible with your browser. Install Opera Mini to better experience this site.

 Barrier beaches and spits are constantly raised up, shifted, and torn down by the natural ebb and flow of waves, currents, winds, and tides.
 Storms can reshape them abruptly and dramatically.
 Hooks form, inlets open and close, and beaches slowly march across their back bays and lagoons toward the mainland, as if seeking shelter from the full force of the ocean.
 This process allows them to naturally march upwards as sea levels rise.

 The changes to the Nauset-Monomoy barrier system are sometimes subtle and sometimes dramatic.
 In 1984, when the image series begins, an unbroken barrier spit shields the Atlantic-facing coast of Chatham and its harbor.
 South of the mainland, North and South Monomoy Islands stand apart from each other and from the coast.
-Over the span of 30 years and 15 images, three major breaches open in the system and the barrier islands connect to the coastline and to each other at various times.
+Over the span of 35 years and 22 images, several major breaches open in the system and the barrier islands connect to the coastline and to each other at various times.
 All the while, sandbars and shoals—which appear as light tan waters just offshore—hint at the underwater movement of sand up and down the coast.
 (Note that some of the change in individual images may be due to different tidal stages at the time of satellite overpass.)

 The first major change appears in September 1987.
 A nor’easter in January 1987 cut a new inlet through North Beach, forming what the locals called South Beach Island.
 In the 1990 image, the north end of South Beach Island nearly connects to the mainland; by 1993, the connection is complete and the south end of the spit starts to grow longer and wider.
 For most of the 1990s and early 2000s, South Beach keeps reaching southward toward South Monomoy.
 Meanwhile, the waters around North Monomoy grow shallower as sandbars and shoals rise up toward the water line.